hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

     **example:** `http://server/hapi/data?id=MY_MAG_DATA&parameters=&time.min=1999Z&time.max=2000Z`
     **response:** the is an error condition; server should report a user input error

-Note that the order in which parameters are listed in the request may differ from the order that they appear in the response, e.g., the client should not expect that
+Note that the order in which parameters are listed in the request must not differ from the order that they appear in the response.
+For a data set with parameters `Time,param1,param2,param3` this subset request

-`?id=ID&parameters=Time,param1,param2`

-will have an order of the parameters in the `parameters` array of the `/info` response (or data response column ordering) that differs from a request for

-`?id=ID&parameters=Time,param2,param1`

-That is, the ordering of the parameters sent to the client is uniquely specified by the JSON info response.
+`?id=ID&parameters=Time,param1,param3`

+is OK, becasue `param1` is before `param3` in the `parameters` array (as determined by the `/info` response).
+However, asking for a subset of parameters in a different order, as in

+`?id=ID&parameters=Time,param3,param1`

+is not allowed, and servers must respond with an error status.
+See [HAPI Status Codes](#hapi-status-codes) for more about error conditions and codes.

 data
 ----